sile-typesetter/sile/README.md

     $ ./configure
     $ make install

 This will place the SILE libraries and executable in a sensible location.

-You may also need to run:
+On some systems you may also need to run:

     $ sudo ldconfig